 '''

-:

 public class MyEvent extends JadexAndroidEvent

 {

 private String message;

 public String getMessage()

 {

 return message;

 }

 public void setMessage(String msg)

 {

 this.message = msg;

 }

 }

 '''

-For your Service to listen to Agent events, it has to register an EventReceiver (you can do this in
+For your Service to listen to Agent events, it has to register an EventReceiver in your service (you can do this in onCreate()).
+If you are extending the JadexAndroidActivity, you can use getPlatformService().registerEventReceiver() instead.

 '''

-onCreate()

-'''

-'''
+final Handler handler = new Handler();

 registerEventReceiver(new EventReceiver<MyEvent>(MyEvent.class)

 {

-@Override

 public void receiveEvent(final MyEvent event)

 {

 handler.post(new Runnable()

 {

-@Override

 public void run()

 {

 System.out.println("received message: " + event.getMessage());

 }

 });

 }

 });

+}

 '''